 2. Start with your research into the property type and size

-Most first-time buyers in Singapore usually opt for HDB flats.
+Most people usually opt for HDB flats.
 However, that’s just the tip of the iceberg.
 You’ll now have to decide whether you want to go for a BTO flat or a resale property.
 A BTO flat is usually available in a non-mature estate.
 That might give you some respite on the price front.
 But there could be a long wait period.
 When buying a resale property, you’ll have to negotiate a price with the seller, and be prepared to pay a premium called cash over value (COV).

 If you’re planning to go for HDB executive condominiums, bear in mind that these types currently have a minimum occupancy period (MOP) clause of five years.
 Foreigners may only be eligible to purchase these condos 10 years after their construction.

 The alternatives are private properties – landed or apartments.
 Private apartments have no or less restrictions on ownership and are popular with foreigners wanting to own a stake in the Singapore real estate market.